Bakr-1/PIPEX/README.md

 The function is written in C language and thus needs the gcc compiler and some standard C libraries to run.

+This project works for both MacOS and Linux

 Compiling the project

 To compile, clone the repository and run the following inside the folder: